 The Commander of the Operation is in charge of the OHQ, ready to be used at any time, taking also the command of any Common Security and Defence Policy operation or mission.
 This command has been assumed by the Spanish Vice Admiral Antonio Martorell Lacave.

-Since ship deployment in the area, Spain has undertaken in several occasions command of Force Headquarters (FHQ) from the European Union Naval Operation in the Central Mediterranean.
+Since ship deployment in the area, Spain has undertaken in several occasions command of Force Headquarters (FHQ) from the European Union Naval Operation in the Indico.
 This command has been firstly assumed by the Counter Admiral Alfonso Pérez de Nanclares, and starting March 2018 by the Rear Admiral Ricardo Atanasio Hernández López.

 Spain also contributes to the Operation Atalanta with the Orión Detachment in Yibuti, with around 50 soldiers.